Master’s thesis

 What requirements do I have to fulfil?

-• Withdrawal from the preferred examiner procedure in German Studies is possible at any time without giving reasons.
-Simply unsubscribe from the relevant WPV-MA group and inform the office at about your withdrawal.
+- You may withdraw from the preferred supervisor selection process in German Studies at any time without giving a reason.
+Simply remove yourself from the relevant WPV-MA group and inform the administration office at of your withdrawal.

-• Withdrawal from registration at the Examinations Office is subject to the regulations of the M.Ed. or M.A. examination regulations.
+- Withdrawal from registration with the Examinations Office is subject to the regulations set out in the M.Ed. or M.A. examination regulations.

-• If you have taken part in the optional examiner procedure for a summer semester, you must register your Master's thesis at the Examinations Office by 30 September at the latest (respective registration period 01 April to 30 September).
+If you have taken part in the ‘choose-your-supervisor’ procedure for a summer semester, you must register your Master’s thesis with the Examinations Office by 30 September at the latest (the relevant registration period is 1 April to 30 September).

---> The Examinations Office points out that a copy of the Abitur certificate must be enclosed with the registration!
+--> The Examinations Office would like to point out that a copy of your A-level certificate must be enclosed with your registration!

 When do I take the accompanying course for my Master's thesis?
 Which accompanying course do I have to take?